Negative refraction and tiling billiards: Results

 {\bf Theorem \ref{dper}:} In an edge-to-edge tiling of the plane by congruent right triangles with parallel diagonals, if the smallest angle of a right triangle tiling is $\frac{\pi}{2n}$ for some $n \in \mathbb{N}$, then a drift-periodic orbit exists.

-By Theorem \ref{ek}, every triangle tiling has a periodic trajectory of period $6$ that circles one vertex, and almost every triangle tiling has a periodic trajectory of period $10$ that circles two vertices:
+By Theorem \ref{ek}, every triangle tiling has a periodic trajectory of period $6$ that circles one vertex.
+It turns out that almost every triangle tiling also has a periodic trajectory of period $10$ that circles two vertices:

 {\bf Theorem \ref{per10}:} Every edge-to-edge tiling of the plane by congruent triangles meeting $6$ at a vertex formed by dividing the plane by lines, except tilings by isosceles triangles with vertex angle greater than or equal to $\frac{\pi}{3}$, has a periodic orbit with period $10$.